OpenCPN/OpenCPN/README.opencpn-cmd.md

 This is a temporary file used under development of opencpn-cmd.
 It will be replaced by a manual page.
 Please don't link to it.

-opencpn-cmd provides some basic commandline access to some OpenCPN functions.
+opencpn-cmd provides basic commandline access to some OpenCPN functions.
 At the time of writing it is mostly about plugins: list, install, remove, update, etc.